ManafHijazi/github-search/README.md

 # Testing

-This app is useing Cypress for unit tests:
+This app is using Cypress for unit tests:

 - To run these tests run the following command: